RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_database.md

 $ terraform import rediscloud_active_active_subscription_database.database-resource 123456/12345678
 ```

 Note: Due to constraints in the Redis Cloud API, the import process will not import global attributes or override region attributes.
-If you wish to use these attributes in your Terraform configuraton, you will need to manually add them to your Terraform configuration and run `terraform apply` to update the database.
+If you wish to use these attributes in your Terraform configuration, you will need to manually add them to your Terraform configuration and run `terraform apply` to update the database.